relay-zz/anim/README.md

 * **e** (optional): easing function name. (see above)
 * **u** (optional): unit of measurement. e.g., px, %, pt

-This function returns an object with one method ("then"), which allows you to add a callback function that is called after the animation is done.
+This function returns an object with one method ("anim"), which allows you to start another animation after the first one is done.
+If that second function is called with one parameter, it is assumed to be a callback function and is called after the last animation is done.

 Examples:
 =====